-The board has established a PIEFA 2023 Conference committee.
-It is this committee's responsibility to plan and deliver a robust and successful conference that showcases the latest in the education and primary industries sectors, plus PIEFA's programs, as well as providing an opportunity for the education and food and fibre communities to network and learn from leaders in the respective industries.
-The committee will meet frequently, approximately once per month, to identify speakers, manage logistics and deliver an industry leading conference in May 2023.
+The board has established a Conference committee.
+It is this committee's function to plan and deliver a robust and successful conference biennially, that showcases the latest in the education and primary industries sectors.

+PIEFA conferences seek to engage educators, industry and government representatives by providing opportunity to network and learn from leaders in the respective industries.
+The committee meet approximately 10 times per year to identify speakers, manage logistics and deliver industry leading conferences.